patcsy88/Opal-CaptivePortal/README.md

 <img width="1296" alt="Screenshot 2023-02-08 at 7 59 04 AM" src="https://user-images.githubusercontent.com/30426256/217394770-fc7dbdac-fb7f-49ee-9851-62becc8fd3e9.png">

-You should see a similar page when the Internet wifi is properly connected.
+You should see a similar page when the Internet wifi is associated.
+At this point, the University Captive Portal login page may pop up.
+If not, connect your favourite smarthphone to the LAN wifi and it should pop up.

+Login using the appropriate credentials.

+You should now be able to browse the Internet.